mohamedgamal332/codeTester/README.md

 #### Opening Files
 - **Double-click** any file in the file explorer
+- **Single-click** to select a file, then press **Enter** to open it
 - **Drag and drop** files into the editor
 - Use **Ctrl+O** to open files via dialog

+#### File Selection Behavior
+- **Automatic Selection**: When you open a file, it's automatically selected in the file explorer
+- **Tab Synchronization**: When you switch tabs, the corresponding file is selected in the sidebar
+- **Active File Priority**: If no files are selected in the sidebar, tests run on the currently active file
+- **Visual Feedback**: Selected files are highlighted in the file explorer

 #### Tab Management
 - **Right-click** tabs for context menu (Close, Close All, Close Others)